NLTGit/pagaf/README.md

-# Precision Ag for the American Farmer
+# Precision Ag for All Farmers

 By [New Light Technologies](https://newlighttechnologies.com/) for the [Census Opportunity Project](https://newlighttechnologies.com/)